andnorda/Digital-Leksehjelp/README.md

 These need to be set:

-In production `heroku config:set VARIABLE=BLABLA --app digital-leksehjelp`
+In production `heroku config:set VARIABLE=BLABLA --app digital-leksehjelp` *Note: All of the production variables should be set, so you can run `heroku config --app digital-leksehjelp` to see them.*

-1. MAIL_URL

-2. MONGO_URL

-3. S3_KEY

-4. S3_SECRET

-In development you can skip the MAIL_URL, the emails sent will then be output to standard out(your console).
+1. MAIL_URL *Note: In development you can skip the MAIL_URL, the emails sent will then be output to standard out(your console).*

+2. MONGO_URL *Note: For development read the [database](#database) section.*

+3. S3_KEY *Note: For development use the same value as in production.*

+4. S3_SECRET *Note: For development use the same value as in production.*

 Styleguide
 ----------